ameliapham/arturia-entretien/README.md

 - MUI

 I was able to transfer some of my knowledge, but there's still a lot to learn.
 So yeah, **don't judge too harshly**—this was just me experimenting 🥹

+## Data

+The actual Arturia website is powered by a GraphQL API.
+Here the data are hardcoded in a big JavaScript object and manipulated synchronously.

 ---